US ends funding for UN Palestinian refugee agency

-Washington (AFP) - The United States is halting its funding for the United Nations' agency for Palestinian refugees after determining that the organization is "irredeemably flawed," the State Department said on Friday.
+Washington (AFP) - The United States announced it was halting funding for the United Nations' agency for Palestinian refugees Friday after declaring the organization was "irredeemably flawed.

 Washington has long been the UN Relief and Works Agency's (UNRWA) largest donor but is "no longer willing to shoulder the very disproportionate share of the burden," State Department spokeswoman Heather Nauert said in a statement.

-Just hours after the Palestinians warned such a move would further undermine the already flailing chances of peace with Israel, Nauert said there would be no additional contributions beyond a $60 million dollar payment in January.
+Nauert said there would be no additional contributions beyond a $60 million dollar payment made in January, drawing condemnation from both the Palestinians and UNRWA.

 "The United States will no longer commit further funding to this irredeemably flawed operation," Nauert added.

-There have been widespread warnings about the impact about a halt to funding from the US which contributed $350 million to UNRWA's budget last year.
+There have been widespread warnings about the impact of a halt to funding from the US, which contributed $350 million to UNRWA's budget last year.

+"We reject and condemn this American decision in its entirety," chief Palestinian negotiator Saeb Erekat said in a statement, calling on all countries "to reject this decision and to provide all possible support" to UNRWA.

+UNRWA also slammed the US decision, dismissing Nauert's characterization of the agency.

 "We are very mindful of and deeply concerned regarding the impact upon innocent Palestinians, especially school children, of the failure of UNRWA and key members of the regional and international donor community to reform and reset the UNRWA way of doing business," she added.